tgstation/tgstation-server/.github/CONTRIBUTING.md

 ### Development Environment

-You need the Dotnet 2.1 SDK and npm>=v5.7 (in your PATH) to compile the server.
+You need the Dotnet 2.2 SDK and npm>=v5.7 (in your PATH) to compile the server.
 In order to build the service version you also need a .NET 4.7.1 build chain

-The recommended IDE is Visual Studio 2017 which has installation options for both of these.
+The recommended IDE is Visual Studio 2019 which has installation options for both of these.

-In order to run the integration tests you must have the environment variables `TGS4_TEST_DATABASE_TYPE` set to `MySql`, `MariaDB` or `SqlServer` and `TGS4_TEST_CONNECTION_STRING` set appropriately
+In order to run the integration tests you must have the following environment variables set:
+- `TGS4_TEST_DATABASE_TYPE`: `MySql`, `MariaDB` or `SqlServer`.
+- `TGS4_TEST_CONNECTION_STRING`: To a valid database connection string.
+You can use the setup wizard to create one.

+The following environment variables aren't required but enable more tests.
+- `TSG4_TEST_DISCORD_TOKEN`: To a valid discord bot token.
+- `TGS4_TEST_DISCORD_CHANNEL`: To a valid discord channel ID that the above bot can access.

 ## Specifications